wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 * Monitor the most active IP addresses which persistently produce the most SPAM comments and instantly block them with the click of a button.

 = Firewall Functionality =

+This plugin allows you to easily add a lot of firewall protection to your site via htaccess file.
+An htaccess file is processed by your web server before any other code on your site.
+So these firewall rules will stop malicious script(s) before it gets a chance to reach the WordPress code on your site.

 * Instantly activate a selection of firewall settings ranging from basic, intermediate and advanced.
 * Enable the famous "5G Blacklist" Firewall rules courtesy of [Perishable Press](http://perishablepress.com/)
 * Forbid proxy comment posting